MetOffice/lfric_core/documentation/source/how_it_works/parallelism/lfric_mpi.rst

 MPI_F08/Legacy
 ^^^^^^^^^^^^^^

-As an alternative to not using MPI at all, the lfric MPI wrapper can use one of two interfaces to the Fortran MPI library.
+When the user selects to use the system MPI (i.e. does not set ``NO_MPI``), the lfric MPI wrapper can use either of the two interfaces the system MPI library provides.
 The original "legacy" interface stores many of its internals (such as the handle used to identify communicators) as integers.
 This means that it impossible to implement effective type checking - one integer looks just like any other to the compiler.
-A second interface was implemented where each these integers is wrapped in its own object (e.g. the communicator is held in an ``mpi_comm`` object) - allowing type checking.
+A second interface has been implemented where each of these integers is wrapped in its own object (e.g. the communicator is held in an ``mpi_comm`` object).
+This allows full type checking.
 This interface is called "mpi_f08".
 The ``lfric_mpi`` wrapper object supports both interfaces.

-When directly building the code, select the legacy interface by setting the proprocessor directive ``LEGACY_MPI``, Not setting any preprocessor directives will result in code that uses the mpi_f08 interface.
-However, the logic is reversed in the current build system.
-Here, setting the environment variable ``USE_MPI_F08`` makes the code use the "mpi_f08" interface.
-The default, in the absence of any environment variable being set is to use the legacy mpi interface.
+Within the code, use of the legacy interface is selected by using the proprocessor directive ``LEGACY_MPI``, Not using the preprocessor directive will default to providing code that uses the mpi_f08 interface.

+The current LFRic build system sets the ``LEGACY_MPI`` preprocessor directive in response to querying the environment varable: ``USE_MPI_F08``.

+* If the environment variable: ``USE_MPI_F08`` is set, the build system doesn't use the ``LEGACY_MPI`` preprocessor directive and the mpi_f08 interface is used.
+* If the environment variable ``USE_MPI_F08`` is **not** set the ``LEGACY_MPI`` preprocessor directive is used and the legacy MPI interface is used.

+Note the reverse in the default behaviour within the build system: if the environment variable is not set before the build system is used, the legacy interface will be used by default.
+When the mpi_f08 interface is better supported on the systems that LFRic runs on, the intention is to reverse this default behaviour..

 Moving between the different interfaces
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^